NilVentosa/number-server/README.md

 # number-server

+The number-server will start listening for clients in a configured port.
+The number of simultaneous concurrent clients is limited.
+Those clients can send input to the server, and it will be handled using the following rules:
++ The input will be processed after an application-native newline sequence.
++ If the input is a nine decimal digit sequence it will be processed.
++ If the input is the word 'terminate' the server will disconnect all clients and shut down.
++ If the input is anything else the server will disconnect that client.

+Processed non duplicated lines will be added to a log file.

+Every 10 seconds the server will print a report of the input that has been processed.

-## How to compile
+### How to compile

-The project uses Java 11 and maven.
+The project has been developed using Java 11 and Maven 3.8.6.

 To compile the project to a jar file execute `mvn clean package`.
 The jar will be in the target folder.

-## Usage
+### Usage

-To run the server with default settings execute `java -jar number-server-1.0-SNAPSHOT.jar`.
+To run the server with default settings execute `java -jar number-server-1.0.jar`.
 The list of optional arguments and its defaults is below.

 -f, --file-name=<fileName> File name to print the log of numbers.
 Default: numbers.log